-Education Policy Score: 9 According to the OECD's Education at a Glance 2016 Report, the performance across all levels of New Zealand's education sector compares well with those of other developed countries.
-PISA scores in New Zealand are higher than the OECD average.
-However, despite these positive results, there are signs that educational performance is declining.
-There is growing evidence that children from particular socioeconomic backgrounds are struggling.
+Education Policy Score: 9

+According to the OECD's Education at a Glance 2016 Report, the performance across all levels of New Zealand's education sector compares well with those of other developed countries.
+PISA scores in New Zealand are higher than the OECD average, although the latest PISA report shows signs of some decline.
+There is growing evidence that children from lower socioeconomic backgrounds are struggling.
 Scores for Māori and Pasifika students, which have long been below average, are declining.
 The effects of socioeconomic disparities continue to be a major topic of public debate.
 In both primary and secondary education sectors, inequalities persist in school financing and students' educational achievement, while affordability is affecting parents' choice of school for their children.
 Free education is frequently described as being a "myth" and the education-funding system is criticized for being too reliant on parent donations, which produces further inequalities.
-Tensions within the system were publicly illustrated by a recent teachers' campaign in Auckland against the government's education-funding scheme.
-On a more positive note, according to OECD data, teachers in New Zealand ranked 4 out of 35 countries for professionalism.
+On a more positive note, according to OECD data, teachers in New Zealand were ranked 4 out of 35 countries for professionalism.

 In the field of primary and secondary education, investment and participation rates are high, with teacher-student ratios being among the lowest in the OECD.
-The main elements of the current government's approach to education include increasing participation of disadvantaged groups in early childhood education, encouraging students to stay in school longer by improving pathways to further learning and work, and raising teaching quality through increasing collaboration between schools.
+The main elements of the National government's approach to education include increasing participation of disadvantaged groups in early childhood education, encouraging students to stay in school longer by improving pathways to further learning and work, and raising teaching quality through increasing collaboration between schools.
+The new Education Act, passed by parliament in May 2017, lets children start school at the age of four years and 10 months and allows for online-only schools called "communities of online learning" (COOLs).

-As for tertiary education, New Zealand's eight universities ranked in the top 450 universities worldwide, according to the latest QS World University Ranking, and in the top 600 universities worldwide, according to the Times Higher Education Ranking.
-Despite the disadvantage of geographical distance, the proportions of international students undertaking short-term study, as well as enrolling in the bachelors, masters and doctoral programs, are higher than the OECD average.
+As for tertiary education, New Zealand's eight universities are ranked in the top 450 universities worldwide, according to the latest QS World University Ranking, and in the top 600 universities worldwide, according to the Times Higher Education Ranking.
+Despite the disadvantage of geographical distance, the proportions of international students undertaking short-term study, as well as enrolling in the bachelors, masters and doctoral programs, are higher than the

+OECD average.
 Nearly half of all international students come from China and India.
 While graduation rates at undergraduate level are generally higher than the OECD average, graduation rates for students below 30 years old are in line with the OECD average.
 For masters studies, the graduation rate of 4% is significantly lower than the OECD average.

-Tuition costs have been a source of some concern for NZ's political parties.
-The three largest opposition parties (i.e., Labour, the Green Party and New Zealand First) are all committed to some version of free tertiary education.
-While this has been repeatedly rejected by the National government, because taxpayers were required to carry the burden of a previous Labour government policy of providing interest-free student loans.
-In September 2016, the Productivity Commission's "New Models of Tertiary Education" recommended reinstating interest on student loans.
-It was categorically ruled out by the government.
+Tuition costs have been a source of some concern for New Zealand's political parties.
+According to the OECD, tertiary students in New Zealand are paying the seventh-highest fees in OECD countries.
+The new Labour/NZ First party quickly introduced free tertiary education for first-year undergraduate students, beginning in the 2018 academic year.
+This policy had been repeatedly rejected by the National government, largely on the grounds that taxpayers were required to carry the burden of a previous Labour government policy, continued under the 2008-17 National government, of providing interest-free student loans.
+That said, in September 2016, the Productivity Commission's "New Models of Tertiary Education" recommended reinstating interest on student loans, a suggestion that was categorically ruled out by the National-led government.